DevSecNinja/ESPHome-Zehnder-RF/README.md

 # ESPHome-Zehnder-RF

-I'm using an ESP8266 NodeMCU V2 board with an nRF905 antenna to control a Zehnder ComfoFan S. Make sure to follow the PIN structure.
+I'm using an ESP32 board with an nRF905 antenna to control a Zehnder ComfoFan S. Make sure to follow the PIN structure.
 See my actual `utility-bridge.yaml` file in my [Home Assistant repository](https://github.com/DevSecNinja/home-assistant-config/blob/main/esphome/zehnder-rf.yaml).

 ## Fork notes